-Choosing the right equipment for your kitchen is important and we believe that making educated choices can keep clutter down and harmony in the home.
+Choosing the right equipment for your kitchen is important, and we believe making educated choices can keep clutter down and add harmony to the home.
 That said, the most important stuff in your kitchen isn't your handmade Swedish cutting board or even your new Vitamix that cost as much as your first car.
 No, the things that every kitchen needs most aren’t actually things you can see at all!

-These elements are what gives your kitchen spirit and personality, warmth and heart.
-If you read through and find that your kitchen is missing some of the items below, take a look to see how you can add them to your space.
+These elements are what give your kitchen spirit and personality, warmth and heart.
+If you read through and find your kitchen is missing some of the items below, take a look to see how you can add them to your space.

 It doesn't matter how big or small your kitchen is, it needs room to breathe.
 It needs less clutter and more space to work.
 It needs the longest lines possible.
-Maybe that's expanses of countertops (lucky you); maybe it's long floor length curtains to make the windows look bigger.
+Maybe that means expanses of countertops (lucky you); maybe it's long floor-length curtains to make the windows look bigger.
 Maybe it's a runner on the floor to lengthen the room, or a kitchen cart to give you a little more elbow room.

 It's important to routinely clean things that absorb smells.
 Don't forget about linens, porous wood surfaces, and that fur collecting under your refrigerator or on top of your ceiling fan blades.
 Bringing in a plant to help act as a natural air freshener is always a plus; just make sure you choose one that's suited for the light your space receives.